 Our program offers several course options for SFTV students to secure academic credit:

-- 0-Unit (FTVA 490/FTVA 688): These courses focus more on the internship, than on in class time or school assignments.
+- 0-Unit (FTVA 490/FTVA 688): These courses focus more on the internship versus in-class time or assignments.
 FTVA 688 is specifically for graduate level SFTV students, while FTVA 490 is for undergraduates.
 There are no class meetings and they follow more of an independent study format.
 Typically the work for these kinds of classes is administrative in nature to document the internship.
 They are not graded and do not add to overall units towards graduation, however, they can be taken multiple times.
 If students do not satisfy the course requirements, they will receive a grade of "No Credit" on their transcript and will be unable to enroll in the course during a subsequent term.

 UNDERGRADS: Typically undergraduate students do not pay tuition fees per class, but instead pay a flat tuition rate and will likely not be charged extra for taking a 1-unit class during the fall or spring terms.
 However, 1-unit classes will incur an additional charge (typically one-third the cost of an average SFTV class) if a student has exceeded the standard course load in a given term or if a student registers during the summer months.
 It is advised that students contact their advisor and/or the registrar's office to confirm their individual circumstances before enrolling.